Anyway, when we bought our house this was the online picture of the laundry nook:

 - Flipped the original white wire shelf upside down and reinstalled at an angle, to hold laundry baskets.

 This last shelf was the part I really wanted to share with you if you are the proud owner of a laundry closet.
 My Dad installed a shelf this way in my Mom's laundry room (as far as I know he thought it up), so I got Matt to put one in ours too.
-I took a closer picture of the upside down install, and I think they had to saw/cut the openings in the support brackets a little to adjust the fit.
-(Feel free to contact me, if you have any real questions about the shelf process).
+I took a closer picture of the upside down install, and they had to saw/cut the openings in the support brackets a little and bend a bit to adjust the fit.
+(Basically, just play with it to make it work).

 I am not much of a hamper person.
 I prefer to drop off dirty laundry in the laundry room, so having baskets in there was a must.
 We use one for lights, one for darks, and one for special wash.
 As we add more laundry to our family, I might need to tweak our system (maybe each kid has a hamper in their own room?), but we'll get there when we get there.